Man arrested on suspicion of Sabina Nessa’s murder

 Family have been informed of ‘significant development’, Metropolitan Police say

-A man has been arrested on suspicion of the murder of Sabina Nessa, police have said.
+A man has been arrested on suspicion of the murder of London teacher Sabina Nessa.

 The 38-year-old was arrested in East Sussex in the early hours of Sunday.